-The 2D NOESY experiment allows for the imino proton resonances to be assigned so that in further experiments it is known which resonances correspond to which base pair.
 A NOESY experiment detects which protons are close in space, typically within 5 Å. In a standard B-form or A-form helix the imino proton in a base pair will show an NOE signal to the imino protons of the adjacent base pairs in the helix.
 Depending on the structure of the aptamer, this should allow for most of the imino protons in the spectrum to be assigned.
 An example of this can be seen in Figure 4.

-168 Ligand binding titrations
+Ligand binding titrations

-169 A titration of the aptamer with ligand monitored by a series of 1DH spectra can yield very useful information 170 about the location of the binding site as well as if, and how, the structure of the free aptamer changes as ligand 171 binds.
-Resonances can change chemical shift with ligand addition due to: (1) being close to the binding site and 172 having their magnetic environment affected by presence of the ligand; or (2) due to structural change occurring 173 with ligand binding, even if the structural change is away from the binding site.
-A key consideration when 174 analyzing a titration is if there is a change in the number of imino protons observed in the free and bound 175 spectra.
-If there is an increase or decrease in the number of imino protons observed, that can indicate that new 176 base pairs are being formed or broken during binding and this is often an indication of structure being formed or 177 lost.
-If the number of imino peaks observed is the same free and bound, there can still be structural changes178 taking place, just without changing the number of base pairs present.
+A titration of the aptamer with ligand monitored by a series of 1D 1H spectra can yield very useful information about the location of the binding site as well as if, and how, the structure of the free aptamer changes as ligand binds.
+Resonances can change chemical shift with ligand addition due to: (1) being close to the binding site and having their magnetic environment affected by presence of the ligand; or (2) due to structural change occurring with ligand binding, even if the structural change is away from the binding site.
+A key consideration when analyzing a titration is if there is a change in the number of imino protons observed in the free and bound spectra.
+If there is an increase or decrease in the number of imino protons observed, that can indicate that new base pairs are being formed or broken during binding and this is often an indication of structure being formed or lost.
+If the number of imino peaks observed is the same free and bound, there can still be structural changes taking place, just without changing the number of base pairs present.

-An example of a titration of an aptamer with a ligand is shown in Figure 5a where the MN4 cocaine-binding aptamer is titrated with amodiaquine (Slavkovic et al, 2018).
-In this titration, imino resonances change their position with ligand binding but the total number of resonances changes very little, if at all.
-Here, the resonances that change chemical shift are most likely close to the ligand-binding site of the aptamer.
+An example of a titration of an aptamer with a ligand is shown in Figure 5a where the MN4 cocaine-binding aptamer is titrated with amodiaguine (Slavkovic et al, known which resonances correspond to which base pair. tion with ligand binding but the total number of resonances changes very little, if at all.
+Here, the resonances that change chemical shift are most likely close to the ligandbinding site of the aptamer.

 An example of a titration of an aptamer where the number of imino protons increases with ligand binding is shown in Figure 5b.
 Here, the imino protons in one stem of the MN19 cocaine-binding aptamer are not observed in the free form and appear as ligand is added (Neves et al, 2010a; Neves et al, 2010b).
-Presumably, in the free

-- 188 form stem 1 is unfolded, dynamic or loosely folded in the free state and folds or rigidifies in the bound state. - 189
+Presumably, in the free form stem 1 is unfolded, dynamic or loosely folded in the free state and folds or rigidifies in the bound state.

-190 Thermal stability
+Thermal stability